teixeluis/clustered-heating-controller/README.md

 { "Time": integer, "Mac": "FF:FF:FF:FF:FF:FF", "State": integer}
 ```

-As such every device reads this message, allowing each one to keep a table containing the status of each device.
+As every device reads this message, each one is able to build and keep up to date a table containing
-With this a order number is computed based on the MAC address of each device.
-This order number allows
+the status of each device.
+With this information a order number is computed based on the MAC address of each device.
-each device to be assigned a unique timeslot from a given time frame (e.g. 60 minutes).
+This order number allows each device to be assigned a unique timeslot for a given time frame (e.g. 60 minutes).

 With this timeslot, each device knows that when its time arrived and consumption is at the margin, it
 must turn itself off to give opportunity to another device.
-With this we even out the overall time that
+This way we even out the overall time that
 each heater is running, ensuring even heating across all rooms.

 ## Installation